denisbash/data-science-project/README.md

 # data-science-project
-Statistical analysis of Ice Hockey
+Statistical/Linguistical analysis of Ice Hockey

+The main module is team.py.
+It imports all the others in which constituent data structures are defined.